miguelgrinberg/APIFairy/docs/documentation_comments.rst

   | id:: This is an example of how you can comment individual path parameters id--

-It will format you endpoint in the following manor
+It will format you endpoint in the following manor, notice how the last line is moved to the `Path Parameters` id field.

 .. image:: _static/markdown.png